herrbischoff/awesome-command-line-apps/README.md

 ### Databases

 - [mycli](http://mycli.net) - Command line interface for MySQL, MariaDB, and Percona with auto-completion and syntax highlighting.
+- [pgcli](http://pgcli.com) - Command line interface for Postgres with auto-completion and syntax highlighting.

 ### Data Processing